 In the movie "The Kids Are All Right" there is no reaching out; everything is turned inward.
 The story is of a lesbian couple, Nic and Jules, who have two teenage children, a boy and a girl, both by the same sperm donor.

-Laser and his sister Joni secretly meet their biological father, Paul.
-They develop a relationship with him, and finally bring him home to meet Nic and Jules.
-It seems that Paul may belatedly have a place in their lives, but this possibility is ruined by his immoral behavior.
+Laser and his sister Joni want to meet their biological father, Paul.
+They secretly arrange a meeting, and over time develop a relationship with him.
+Finally they bring him home to meet Nic and Jules.
+It seems that Paul may belatedly have a place in their lives, but this possibility is ruined when he and Jules begin an affair.
 Nic, who is terrified of losing her primary place in the children's lives as they get closer to Paul, seizes the chance to banish him from their lives.
-She angrily calls him an "interloper" as she slams the door of the family's house in his face, telling him never to come back.
+On his next visit, she angrily calls him an "interloper" as she slams the door in his face, telling him never to come back.